CharlotteJackson/DC_Crash_Bot/ddtsa/CONTRIBUTING.md

 ## Test the app

-THis is how you launch the app
+This is how you launch the app

 ```
 streamlit run ddtsa.py